toniesteves/sot-challenge/README.md

 ## 📖 Project Overview
 **RentalBike** is a bike-sharing company specializing in short-term bicycle rentals across different city areas.
 Customers can rent bicycles for any duration and return them to a different location, as long as it is within an operational zone.

-Since bicycles can be returned to locations different from their origin, **RentalBike** must frequently redistribute bikes to balance supply and meet expected demand.
-This project aims to **optimize the redistribution process** using **Gurobi**, ensuring maximum profitability while efficiently relocating bikes.
+Since bicycles can be returned to locations other than their origin, RentalBike must frequently redistribute bikes to balance supply and meet expected demand.
+This project aims to optimize the redistribution process using Gurobi, ensuring maximum profitability while efficiently relocating bikes.

 ---